Highlights of Tamil Nadu and Kerala

 Day 1 - Arrival in Kochi

 The Mattancherry area: - has people of different languages and ethnic identities.
-Churches, agraharams, mosques and a synagogue coexist in the area, along with buildings from the colonial era, which bear witness to a vibrant past and a harmonious present.
+Churches, agraharams, mosques, and a synagogue coexist along with colonial-era buildings, reflecting a vibrant past and harmonious present.

-The Synagogue: (Closed on Friday and Saturday)- The Paradesi Synagogue, in a corner of the Jewish City, is more than a hundred years old and houses many rare antiquities.
-The synagogue, which attracts many visitors, adds to the picturesque charm of Mattancherry.
+The Synagogue: (Closed on Friday and Saturday) - The Paradesi Synagogue, located in Jew Town, is centuries old and houses rare antiques, adding charm to Mattancherry.

 Overnight in Kochi.